trustlabupct/iotblockchain/README.md

 DAGSim provides detailed results on the performance of the DAG network, including the number of confirmed transactions, the confirmation time, and the overall network efficiency.

 ## Authors and Modifications
 Both simulators were developed by their respective original authors.
-The modifications were made by Antonio Villafranca Albaladejo to adjust the simulators to the specific requirements of our research.
+This activity is part of the project R&D&I Laboratory on Cybersecurity, Privacy, and Secure Communications (TRUST Lab) financed by European Union NextGeneration-EU, the Recovery Plan, Transformation and Resilience,through INCIBE.